KazikKluz/rsschool-devops-course-tasks/README.md

 #### **security_groups.tf**

-Configure the security groups to manage traffic between the NAT instance, private instances, and the internet and to control traffic between the private instance and the Bastion host.
+Configures the security groups to manage traffic between the NAT instance, private instances, and the internet and to control traffic between the private instance and the Bastion host.

 #### **routing.tf**